DanielTheMiller/corohohonavirus/README.md

 ## BUGS:

+- Shooting an elf isolates them and then kills them
 - Ammo bars don't reflect ammunition count
 - Elves and stations are spawning on-screen
 - Footprints dissapear intantly if an elf despawns (need to be referenced globally)